openshift-labs/lab-build-an-operator/workshop/content/creating-an-etcd-cluster/05-using-the-command-line.md

 kubectl delete $POD
 ```

-You will see the pod terminating, and then after a short way it will be replaced with a new instance.
+You will see the pod terminating, and then after a short wait it will be replaced with a new instance.

 That the pod is replaced when terminated, is behaviour which should be familiar to you from traditional deployments of applications in a Kubernetes cluster.
 What is happening here though, isn't quite the same.